Mid-Year Climbing Safety Standards Updates

 • A natural feature (for example, a visible rock, tree stump, edge of the shoreline, edge of a sandy beach, a tree on the shoreline).

-• A watercraft (for example, canoe or kayak with a supervisor, or anchored, a suitable distance offshore).
+• A watercraft (for example, canoe or kayak with a Teacher/Monitor, or anchored, a suitable distance offshore).

 • A floating marker buoy or floating rope line.